katydecorah/katydecorah.github.io/_drafts/2014-01-22-gesundheitswerk.md

 Once I got the triangle in place, I had to consider its coloring and stacking order.

-Looking at it know, it's dead obvious that the `border-color` should use `$bg`, but for whatever reason it took me a few guess and checking until I arrived at that answer.
+### Coloring
+It took me several over thinking Sass-color-functions-what-are-you-why-are-you-doing moments, to realize that coloring this damn triangle is actually way more simple.
+The triangle needs to be colored with the body background color, or `$bg`.
+The triangle provides a buffer atop the gray `.gesund` to allow the circular border of `:after` to rgba itself the same color upon the triangle as it does on the body background.

+### Stacking
 The triangle is stacked below `:after`, but above `.gesund`.
+Think of `:before` as the meat in this project party sandwich.

-This the the natural stacking order of pseudo elements with its parent element.
-Originally, I flip flopped the pseudos, which required me to use `z-index`.
-As I was typing this post, I realized that I could save myself a few rules and place them in natural order.
+This the the natural stacking order of pseudo elements with its parent element. ???
+Originally, I flip flopped the pseudos, which required me to use `z-index` to make the elements fall into the stacking order that I wanted.
+As I was typing this post, I realized that I could save myself a few `z-index` rules and rename the pseudo elements to fall into natural stacking order.

-Back to triangle, it is the meat in the project party sandwich.
-Triangle's purpose is to provide a buffer between the gray color of `.gesund` and to produce the same exact color of the `:after` border as it kisses the background of the page.
-Triangle uses `$bg` for color and blends in magically.

 ## Neato Burrito Feature
 Try adding a `z-index` to `:before`.
 You will be presented with a fun new take on the project and $100 dollars.